-Identify and establish initial CAM action levels for the contaminants of concern.
-The IC/UC will approve the recommended action levels using one or more of the levels below.
-See Section 6200, Contaminants of Concern and Recommended Action Levels, for more info on selecting action levels.
+□ Identify initial CAM action levels for the contaminants of concern.

+- Refer to action level guidelines, IC/UC will approve the recommended action level, one or more of the levels below may be used. - See Attachment B, Contaminants of Concern and Recommended Action Levels, for more info on selecting action levels.